bramtayl/Justly/README.md

 Notes have the following fields, each corresponding to a column:

 - "Instrument": The instrument of the note.
+If empty, Justly will use the default instrument for the chord (see above).
 - "Beats": Once the chord starts, each note in the chord will play for its number of beats.
 - "Velocity ratio": The velocity ratio of a note is its velocity ratio relative to the current velocity.
 Changing the velocity ratio of a note does not change the current velocity.
-- "Tempo ratio": The tempo ratio of a note is its tempo ratio relative to the current tempo.
-Thus, notes with higher tempo ratios will sound more stacatto Changing the tempo ratio of a note does not change the current tempo.
 - "Words": text associated with the note.

 Percussions have the following fields, each corresponding to a column:

-- "Set": A set of percussion instruments.
-Think of a percussion set like a drum kit.
+- "Percussion set": A set of percussion instruments.
+If empty, Justly will use the default percussion set for the chord (see above).
-- "Instrument": The instrument of the percsussions.
+- "Percussion instrument": The instrument in the percussion set.
+If empty, Justly will use the default percussion instrument for the chord (see above).
-- "Beats": Once the chord starts, each percussion in the chord will play for its number of beats.
+- "Beats": When the chord starts, each percussion in the chord will play for its number of beats.
-- "Velocity ratio": The velocity ratio of a percussion is its velocity ratio relative to the current velocity.
+- "Velocity ratio": The velocity ratio of the percussion relative to the current velocity.
 Changing the velocity ratio of a percussion does not change the current velocity.
-- "Tempo ratio": The tempo ratio of a percussion is its tempo ratio relative to the current tempo.
-Thus, percussion with higher tempo ratios will sound more stacatto .
-Changing the tempo ratio of a percussion does not change the current tempo.

 ## Interface